OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/view.rst.txt

      <i class="fa fa-eye"></i> Connect to My App
    </a>

-All stylization is handled through the HTML `class global attribute`_ using predefined Bootstrap and Font Awesome classes.
+All styles are handled through the HTML `class global attribute`_ using predefined Bootstrap and Font Awesome classes.

 .. _app-development-interactive-view-examples: